cloudfoundry/summit-training-classes/operator/site/content/labs/deploy-cf.md

 ./scripts/generate-bosh-lite-manifests
 ```

 This generated a diego deployment manifest in ./bosh-lite/deployments/diego.yml.
-Use `bosh help` to determine the command needed to set the deployment manifest.
+Use `bosh help` to determine the command needed to point bosh at this manifest.

 Diego requires 3 releases.
 Use https://bosh.io/releases to upload the needed releases: